playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ![Showcasing the lighter shade with a red arrow over the mentioned button](./disabled-breakpoints.png)

- Whereareas code used to pause when passing over breakpoints, they will now ignore your custom set breakpoints and keep running as normal.
+Whereas code used to pause when reaching breakpoints, it will now ignore your custom set breakpoints and keep running as normal.

 ## Step Into {#debugger-step-into}

 In many instances (such as the `map` we use in the following code), you may find yourself wanting to step _into_ a callback function (or an otherwise present function) rather than step over it.
 For example, [when pressing the "next" button in the previous section](#running-through-lines), it skipped over the `map` instead of running the line in it (line 10).
 This is because the arrow function that's created and passed to `map` is considered its own level of code.
-To dive deeper into the layers of code and therefore **into** that line of code, instead of the "next line" button to advance, you'll need to press the "step into" button
+To dive deeper into the layers of code and therefore **into** that line of code, instead of the "next line" button to advance, you'll need to press the "step into" button.

 ![A showcase of a breakpoint on line 9 currently paused and a circle around the step into button](./step-inside.png)